Spidermankini/BookshelfDisplayReborn/README.md

 # BookshelfDisplayReborn:

 Recompiled version of BookshelfDisplay for use on more recent game versions.
-Targets 1.18.2 primarily.
+Targets 1.18.2 primarily, developed against JDK 8.0 for compatibility but is largely untested on other game versions.

 # Original BookshelfDisplay Descriptor: